dmyers/octogun/README.md

 ## Installation

-Simpley add the following to your composer.json require block:
+Simply add the following to your composer.json require block:

 	'dmyers/octokit'

 ### Examples